Privacy Notice

 Data Processors – Local, Regional and Tertiary Specialist NHS Trusts |

-(NB this links to the Risk Stratification Activity identified above.)
-Type of Data - Identifiable / Pseudonymised / Anonymous / Aggregate Data.
+Type of Data – Identifiable/Pseudonymised/Anonymised/Aggregate Data.
 NB only organisations that provide your care will see your identifiable data.
-Legal Basis -
+Legal Basis –

 Purpose - Contract holding GPs in the UK receive payments from their respective governments on a tiered basis.
 Most of the income is derived from baseline capitation payments made according to the number of patients registered with the practice on quarterly payment days.
 These amounts paid per patient per quarter varies according to the age, sex and other demographic details for each patient.
 There are also graduated payments made according to the practice’s achievement of certain agreed national quality targets known as the Quality and Outcomes Framework (QOF), for instance the proportion of diabetic patients who have had an annual review.
 Practices can also receive payments for participating in agreed national or local enhanced services, for instance opening early in the morning or late at night or at the weekends.
-Practices can also receive payments for certain national initiatives such as immunisation programs and practices may also receive incomes relating to a variety of non patient related elements such as premises.
-Finally there are short term initiatives and projects that practices can take part in.
+Practices can also receive payments for participating in agreed national or local enhanced services, for instance opening early in the morning or late at night or at the weekends.
+Practices can also receive payments for certain national initiatives such as immunisation programs and practices may also receive incomes relating to a variety of non-patient related elements such as premises.
+Finally, there are short term initiatives and projects that practices can take part in.
 Practices or GPs may also receive income for participating in the education of medical students, junior doctors and GPs themselves as well as research.
-In order to make patient based payments basic and relevant necessary data about you needs to be sent to the various payment services.
+In order to make patient-based payments basic and relevant necessary data about you needs to be sent to the various payment services.
 The release of this data is required by English laws.
+Legal Basis -

 Data Processors – NHS England, ICB, Public Health |

-Purpose – Your medical record will be shared, in order that a data base can be maintained, this is managed in a secure way and there are robust processes in place to ensure your medical record is kept accurate and up to date.
+Purpose – NHS GP surgery clinical systems are digital platforms, that manage patient info, allowing online access via the NHS App for appointments, prescriptions, and viewing records (allergies, medicines, results).
+These systems ensure data sharing between clinicians through GP Connect, improving care, with all practices mandated to provide online access to new record entries.
+Your medical record will be processed in order that a data base can be maintained, this is managed in a secure way and there are robust processes in place to ensure your medical record is kept accurate, and up to date.
 Your record will follow you as you change surgeries throughout your life.
+Closed records will be archived by NHS England Legal Basis -

 Processor – EMIS and PCSE |